Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen has an RBI in 27 of 109 games this season, with multiple RBI in nine of them.
+- In 28 games this year (25.5%), McCutchen has picked up an RBI, and in nine of those games (8.2%) he had more than one.
 He has also driven home three or more of his team's runs in three contests.

-- He has scored in 38.5% of his games this year, with two or more runs scored in 9.2%.
+- He has scored in 39.1% of his games this season, with two or more runs scored in 10.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.